cerse/2018-11-21-ECA/README.md

 # November 2018 @ECA
-Edinburgh College of Art hosts the second meeting of the Edinburgh RSE Community.
+[Edinburgh College of Art](https://www.eca.ed.ac.uk/) hosted the second meeting of the Edinburgh RSE Community.

 ## Purpose
 Our primary goal is to invite anyone in the Edinburgh area, active or interested in the area of research software, to bootstrap and participate in a local community of practice.
 Coffee and cake will be provided, with ample time for comunity-building discussion.